victor-ca/fireflies/README.md

 # Fireflies.ai backend test

 This project looks awful, somebody really messed it up.
-Can you help us fixing it?
+Can you help us fix it?

 ## Instructions